IRM-012: Privacy and Confidentiality of University InformationDate: 10/23/2017 Status: Final

 Information created, manipulated, stored, or accessed in digital or electronic form.

-An individual who is an employee (2), contractor employee, medical center employee, and/or foundation employee, as well anyone else to whom University IT resources have been extended.
+An individual who is an employee (2), contractor employee, medical center employee, and/or affiliated organization employee, as well anyone else to whom University IT resources have been extended.
 These include, but are not limited to, recently terminated employees whose access to University IT resources have not yet been terminated, deleted, or transferred, and individuals whose University IT resources continue between periods of employment.
 This also includes student workers, volunteers, and other individuals who may be using state-owned or University IT resources and carrying out University work.

 An individual who is an employee of a firm that has a formal contractual relationship with the University and has been assigned to work at the University for the duration of the contract.